 If you're having issues with low framerate or FPS drops on your webcam, it's probably because the camera is attempting to compensate for low light by slowing down its shutter speed (and thus the frame rate).
 Something like the Neewer 160 LED light would work.
 If that's not cutting it (your room is very dark), consider some studio lights.

-Check our streamer advice blog for more support.
+Check our streamer advice blog for more support, and for additional guides on gaming and streaming accessories.